-As a dyslexic, at school I didn’t enjoy any subject that involved writing, this led me to explore creative avenues and soon a passion for the fine Art and craftsmanship was unearthed.
-My journey ultimately led to me going to The Glasgow School of Art, whilst golf remained my hobby.
+As a dyslexic, at school I didn’t enjoy any subject that involved writing.
+This led me to explore creative avenues and soon a passion for the fine art and craftsmanship was unearthed.
+My journey ultimately led to me going to The Glasgow School of Art, while golf remained my hobby.

 After graduating I continued producing paintings, sculptures and screen-prints for exhibitions while caddying in the East Neuk to supplement my art.

-Thus, the idea for Hame Golf was born, I wanted to make hand-crafted, quality, sustainable products and give golfers the chance to dress their clubs with real pride.
-I continued to caddy whilst honing my skills with fabric.
+Thus, the idea for Hame Golf was born.
+I wanted to make hand-crafted, quality, sustainable products and give golfers the chance to dress their clubs with real pride.
+I continued to caddy while honing my skills with fabric.